patrickstuedi/patrickstuedi.github.io/index.md

 image:
   feature: trees.jpg
 ---
+I'm a member of the research staff at IBM research Zurich.
+My research interests are in distributed systems, networking and operating systems.
+I graduated with a PhD from ETH Zurich in 2008 and spent two years (2008-2010) as a Postdoc at Microsoft Research Silicon Valley.
+{: style="text-align: justify"}

 <div style="text-align: justify">
 <p>
 I'm a member of the research staff at IBM research Zurich.
 My research interests are in distributed systems, networking and operating systems.
 I graduated with a PhD from ETH Zurich in 2008 and spent two years (2008-2010) as a Postdoc at Microsoft Research Silicon Valley.